OwenHamill/OwenHamill/README.md

 - 👋 Hi, I’m @OwenHamill
-- I'm employed at Devoteam Creative Tech in Stockholm, Sweden.
+- 🏢 I'm employed as a Backend Developer at Devoteam Creative Tech in Stockholm, Sweden.
-- I'm comfortable working in Java and Go.
+- 👨‍💻 I'm comfortable working in Java and Go.
-- I'm currently learning Kotlin and Rust.
+- 👨‍🎓 I'm currently learning more about Kubernetes and CI/CD pipelines
 - 📫 You can reach me at owen.hamill@devoteam.com

 <!---